The Best DNS Blacklists – Not All Blacklists Are Created Equal

 What is a blacklist anyway?

 Before we run through the different types of email blacklists, let’s cover what blacklists are exactly.
-DNSBL (DNS-Based Black List) and RBL (Real-time Black List) are lists of IP addresses that are suspected of sending spam and are used to prevent unwanted email messages from reaching unsuspecting recipients.
+DNSBL (DNS-Based Black List) and RBL (Real-time Black List) are lists of IP addresses that are suspected of sending spam (like phishing emails and scams) or housing spammers and are used to prevent unwanted email messages from reaching unsuspecting recipients.

 An important thing to mention is that blacklists don’t actually block your messages but rather the actual mailbox providers.

 There are a lot of blacklists out there, and we mean a lot: check here to see how many we are talking about.
-These are created by large, reputable businesses, as well as little lesser knowns, and even fraudsters.
+These are created by large, reputable businesses, as well as little lesser-knowns like surbl, and even fraudsters.
 Since pretty much anyone can create a blacklist, they aren’t all treated the same by ISPs (think Gmail and Yahoo), so you shouldn’t treat them the same either.

 Which blacklists matter?